lun0522/Notes/CppLang.md

 string)"};  // the same to "long\nstring"
 ```

 If `char[]` is passed as an argument, it will be treated as `char*`, and thus `sizeof(arr)` will return the size of the pointer itself and we cannot use it to calculate the size of the array.
-Besides, `for (char& c : arr) {..}` won't compile since the size is unknown.
+Besides, `for (char c : arr) {..}` won't compile since the size is unknown.
 We may have to pass in the size of the array as well.

 Read from right to left to find out what does `const` decorate: